Communication situations are any kind of situation in which communication takes place.

 No matter what you’re trying to negotiate with an employee, even if your decision is the final one, you should respect the employee’s point of view.
 Here’s how to negotiate anything with an employee:

-• Take time — If you need a moment to process their requests and see if they’re feasible, it’s better to take your time and get back to them on the matter than to make a rash decision.
-How you approach these situations will have a lasting effect on your reputation as an employer.
+• Take time.
+If you need a moment to process their requests and see if they’re feasible, it’s better to take your time and get back to them on the matter than to make a rash decision.

 Employee-to-third party negotiations